On Ilmanen's multiplicity-one conjecture for mean curvature flow with type-I mean curvature: The rescaled mean curvature flow

 We sketch the proof of Theorem \ref{theo:removable}.
 First, we show the weak compactness for any sequence of the rescaled mean curvature flow in Lemma \ref{lem:A001}.
 Suppose that the multiplicity is at least two.
-By using the decomposition of spaces(c.f.
-Definition~\ref{def:GD18_1}) we can select a special sequence $\{t_i\}$ in Lemma \ref{lem:A002} for each $\ee>0$.
-This special sequence is needed to control the upper bound of the function $w_i$ away from the singular set by using the parabolic Harnack inequality (c.f.
-Lemma \ref{lem:A004a}).
-Then we can take the limit for the function $w_i$ and obtain a positive function $w$ with uniform bounds on any compact set away from the singular set(c.f.
-Lemma ~\ref{lem:A004b}).
+By using the decomposition of spaces(cf. Definition~\ref{def:GD18_1}) we can select a special sequence $\{t_i\}$ in Lemma \ref{lem:A002} for each $\ee>0$.
+This special sequence is needed to control the upper bound of the function $w_i$ away from the singular set by using the parabolic Harnack inequality (cf. Lemma \ref{lem:A004a}).
+Then we can take the limit for the function $w_i$ and obtain a positive function $w$ with uniform bounds on any compact set away from the singular set(cf. Lemma ~\ref{lem:A004b}).
 The function $w$ satisfies the linearized mean curvature flow equation.
 To study the growth behavior of $w$ near the singular set, we take a sequence of $\ee_i\ri 0$ and for each $\ee_i$ we repeat the above process to get a sequence of functions $\{w_{i, k}\}_{k=1}^{\infty}$.
-After choosing a diagonal sequence and taking the limit, we get a function $w$ with good growth estimates near the singular set (c.f.
-Proposition \ref{lem:A003d}) by assuming Theorem \ref{theoA:main} in the next section.
-The bounds of $w$ imply the $L$-stability of the limit self-shrinker (c.f.
-Lemma~\ref{lem:stable1}), and this step also relies on Theorem \ref{theoA:main}.
-However, the limit self-shrinker is not $L$-stable by Colding-Minicozzi's theorem (c.f.
-Theorem \ref{theo:CM1}) and we obtain a contradiction.
+After choosing a diagonal sequence and taking the limit, we get a function $w$ with good growth estimates near the singular set (cf. Proposition \ref{lem:A003d}) by assuming Theorem \ref{theoA:main} in the next section.
+The bounds of $w$ imply the $L$-stability of the limit self-shrinker (cf. Lemma~\ref{lem:stable1}), and this step also relies on Theorem \ref{theoA:main}.
+However, the limit self-shrinker is not $L$-stable by Colding-Minicozzi's theorem (cf. Theorem \ref{theo:CM1}) and we obtain a contradiction.